Travel Insurance & Covid-19

 Depending on your departure date, you may need to wait until closer to your scheduled trip date to make a claim, especially with the amount of cases that have arisen due to COVID-19.
 You will likely be advised to contact the airlines, cruise lines, and tour providers to see what refunds and credits they will offer you.

-As long as travel-bans are in effect, we encourage you to heed the instructions of the Canadian government to stay home and limit all non-essential travel.
+As long as travel-bans are in effect, we encourage you to heed the instructions of the Canadian government to limit all non-essential travel.
 At Billyard Insurance Group, we want to ensure your health and safety while providing you excellent service.
 If you are in any of the above described situations, please contact your broker so that we can see how your Trip Cancellation & Interruption Insurance can help you at this time.